 All students who worked during the previous calendar year receive a W-2 statement from the Business Office at the end of January which states the wages earned and taxes withheld on the earnings.
 The only exception is for students whose wages are exempt from tax because they have applied for tax treaty benefits.
 These wages are reported on the 1042-S form described below.

 All students who receive scholarships and or fellowships for expenses other than tuition receive a 1042-S which states the amount of the scholarship or fellowship and taxes paid on the scholarship.
 Any wages paid without being subject to tax due to a treaty exemption are also reported on the 1042-S. Students will receive the 1042-S from the Business Office at the end of February.

-The U.S. has tax treaties in effect with many countries which exempt students’ wages and/or scholarships from taxes while in the U.S. Students may submit a request to receive treaty benefits by completing certain required documents in the Business Office.
+The U.S. has tax treaties in effect with many countries that exempt students’ wages and/or scholarships from taxes while in the U.S. Students may submit a request to receive treaty benefits by completing certain required documents in the Business Office.
 The Business Office will contact students who are eligible for these benefits.

 Filing Taxes & Tax Workshops

 Every international student is required to file annual tax returns (1040NR-EZ or 1040NR and/or 8843) by each April 15th for the preceding calendar year regardless of whether or not they have earned income.
 Which form(s) you complete depends on whether or not you received income during the previous calendar year and the type(s) of income you received.
 If you received income (wages, scholarships, grants, fellowships) you are required to file either the 1040NR-EZ or 1040-NR and 8843.
 F-1 and J-1 international students who received no income during the previous year still must file form 8843.